What is a feral cat?

 • They can also be a nuisance to local communities, as they may defecate and urinate in public areas, creating health hazards and unpleasant odors.

-Overall, the impact of feral cats on the environment, wildlife, and public health can be significant and should be taken seriously by communities.
+Overall, the impact of feral cats on the environment, wildlife, and public health can be significant and should be taken seriously by communities

 Conclusion